Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Verifications

 \item[\textrm{IV}.]
 For illustrative purposes the weak solution of the problem is shown on Figure \ref{fig:solutionDoubleRiemann}).
-The adaptive method largely beats the traditional method by three orders of magnitude, with less efficient compression compared to (\textrm{II}) due to the formation of a rarefaction fan.\footnote{This rarefaction is straight-shaped but multiresolution refines at the extremal kinks of the slope.
-Moreover the \scheme{1}{2} creates a stair-shaped rarefaction, which triggers refinement.}.
-The estimate in $\thresholdletter$ is sharply met and the additional error increases linearly in time for every choice of $s$\footnote{Sometimes with strong oscillations due to the oscillations of the scheme.}.
+The adaptive method largely beats the traditional method by three orders of magnitude, with less efficient compression compared to (\textrm{II}) due to the formation of a rarefaction fan\footnote{This rarefaction is straight-shaped but multiresolution refines at the extremal kinks of the slope.
+Moreover the \scheme{1}{2} creates a stair-shaped rarefaction, which triggers refinement.}, \additionRefOne{which is again the cause of $\text{ACR}^N > \text{CR}^N$.} The estimate in $\thresholdletter$ is sharply met and the perturbation error increases linearly in time for every choice of $s^1$.\footnote{Sometimes with strong oscillations due to the oscillations of the scheme.}

 \item[\textrm{V}.]
-The outcome of this test is presented and fully discussed in the Supplementary material and provides a pathological example where the reconstructed collision is needed to correctly retrieve the theoretical estimates. \end{enumerate}
+The outcome of this test is presented and fully discussed in the Supplementary material and provides a pathological example where the reconstructed collision is needed to correctly retrieve the theoretical estimates \additionRefOne{on the perturbation error}. \end{enumerate}

-Overall, we can conclude that the adaptive MR-LBM for a scalar conservation law grants an error control by a threshold $\epsilon$ and succeeds in keeping the additional error $e^{0, n}$ way smaller than the reference error $E^{0, n}$ (see Table \ref{tab:RatioErrors}) especially when weak solutions are involved.
+Overall, we can conclude that the adaptive MR-LBM for a scalar conservation law guarantees an error control by a threshold $\epsilon$ and succeeds in keeping the perturbation error $\delta^{0, n}$ way smaller than the discretization error $E^{0, n}$ \additionRefOne{of the reference scheme }(see Table \ref{tab:RatioErrors}) especially when weak solutions are involved, \additionRefOne{for the selected maximum level $\maxlevel$}.
 The ``leaves collision'' does not impact these characteristics except in a specifically designed pathological case.